 michael h. brownstein

 Michael H. Brownstein has been widely published throughout the small and literary presses.
-His work has appeared in The Café Review, American Letters and Commentary, Skidrow Penthouse, Xavier Review, Hotel Amerika, Free Lunch, Meridian Anthology of Contemporary Poetry, The Pacific Review, The Peregrine Muse, Poetrysuperhighway.com and many others.
+His work has appeared in The Café Review, American Letters and Commentary, Skidrow Penthouse, Xavier Review, Hotel Amerika, Free Lunch, Meridian Anthology of Contemporary Poetry, The Pacific Review, The Peregrine Muse, Poetry Super Highway and many others.
 In addition, he has nine poetry chapbooks.
-He is the editor of First Poems from Viet Nam (2011) and head administrator of Project Agent Orange.
+He is also the editor of First Poems from Viet Nam (2011).
 For more bio details, and more poems, please visit The Peregrine Muse.

 Mira Prabhu writes poetry to express “intense emotional reactions” to living.
 She is also a brilliant novelist and short story writer.
 Whip of the Wild God, on Amazon, evolved over two decades.
 Two other novels are in the works and a collection of short stories.
 Mira makes her home in the sacred shadow of Arunachala, the ancient hill of fire considered by millions of Hindus to be Shiva incarnate.
 Here she lives simply, focusing on her spiritual and creative work.

 Nandini Sahu is an Associate Professor of English at IGNOU, New Delhi, India.
 She is a poet, writer and literary critic, the author/editor of eight books and more than thirty research papers published in India, Pakistan, the U.S. and U.K. She is a double gold medalist in English literature and winner of the All India Poetry Contest and Shiksha Rattan Purashkar.
 Her work includes her role as Chief Editor of the bi-annual refereed, Interdisciplinary Journal of Literature and Language (IJLL).
 For more information, please visit her blog.